beardsvibe/buildfox/prototype/format_ir.md

 	* build command third
 * strict indentation rules : **??? could simplify parsing ???**
 	* all lines, except for variables in rules, must contain no whitespace in the beginning
-	* indent in rule variables is 2 spaces only
+	* indent in rule and project variables is 2 spaces only
 	* only one space is allowed between tokens
-* no variable shadowing in build commands or rules, all variables are expanded immediately as they’re encountered in parsing with no exceptions.
+* no variable shadowing in build commands or rules, all variables are expanded immediately as they’re encountered, with no exceptions
-* no includes or subninja, no scoping
+* no includes or subninja, no variable scoping
 * use implicit outputs instead of phony rules
+* no default
+* added project command

 For example :

 	# comment
 	variable = ...

 	rule rule_name